psychemedia/ace-of-spades-devilish-tales/src/henry_wheeler.md

 MR. ATTORNEY-GENERAL.
 Q. Was a new die for the aces provided in 1828, after the passing of the Act of Parliment?
 A. there was—if varied considerably from the old die—this plate for Creswick was according to the new die—those bearing the name of T. Wheeler I have compared with the specimen-book—I did not compare those two which the prisoner; counsel showed me.

-CHARLES PRESSWICK .
+CHARLES PRESSWICK.
 I am secretary to the Board of Stamps at Somerset House.
 On the delivery of the new plate of the ace of spades, engraved for the Board, I take it to the stamping room, and take an impression of it in a book for that purpose—here is the book—in June, 1828, the ace of spades impression was changed—I saw the new impression made in the book, and this is the impression taken at the time—this is an impression from the genuine plate—I apprehend this plate has been used for Creswick since 1828—these thirty-eight impressions are forged.

 Cross-examined.
 Q. What sort of forgeries should you call them?
 A. They are imitation of the plate, no doubt—they resemble it in some measure—they vary considerably on being compared—any card-maker would perceive the variation.